Best Vegan Tzatziki

 - Black pepper, to taste

 - Rinse cashews thoroughly after soaking.
-Put cashews, lemon juice and water into a high-speed blender.
-Blend until smooth and creamy, scraping down the sides of blender as necessary.
+Put cashews, 3 tablespoons lemon juice and water into a high-speed blender.
+Blend until smooth and creamy (approximately 2 minutes), scraping down the sides of blender as necessary.
 Transfer mixture to a bowl.

 - Grate cucumber (skin on) and use a nut milk bag, cheesecloth, or clean kitchen towel to squeeze out all the liquid.
 Fold the grated cucumber into the cashew mixture.
 Add dill, garlic powder, salt and pepper to taste.
+If desired, add 1 tablespoon of extra lemon juice (for extra tang).
 Mix well, and then refrigerate to cool.

-*If you're short on time, you can 'quick-soak' the cashews by pouring boiling water over the cashews and letting them sit for ~1 hour.
+-*If you're short on time, you can 'quick-soak' the cashews by pouring boiling water over the cashews and letting them sit for approximately 1 hour.

-Vegan Tzatziki Sauce adapted from my "Falafel Tahini Burgers with Tzatziki Sauce" recipe
+Vegan Tzatziki Sauce adapted from our "Falafel Tahini Burgers with Tzatziki Sauce" recipe